-FREE Instagram Bot Analytics Tool [Audience Credibility Checker]
+FREE Instagram Audit Tool [Fake Follower & Audience Credibility Checker]

 Take away much of your worry about the credibility of potential influencers.
-You can enter any influencer's Instagram handle into the Instagram Bot Analytics Tool [Audience Credibility Checker] and it will give you an excellent guide to the genuineness of the account.
+You can enter any influencer's Instagram handle into the Instagram Bot Analytics Tool [Instagram Audit - Fake Follower & Audience Credibility Checker] and it will give you an excellent guide to the genuineness of the account.

-The tool takes into account factors such as the account's avatar, number of accounts followed vs following ratio, following, number of posts, number of likes received vs number of likes ratio in an attempt to establish the audience credibility score of the Instagram account.
-Influencer Marketing Hub does not guarantee the accuracy of these results - we provide access to these tools in an attempt to enable more transparency in the industry.
+This tool is provided by Hypeauditor.
+Influencer Marketing Hub in no way guarantees accuracy of these results.
+Results are generated by Hypeauditors own algorithms.
+For any questions please reach out directly to Hypeauditor.
+Use the above Fake Follower Checker to do an Instagram Audit of your account.
+The tool takes into account factors such as the account's avatar, number of accounts followed vs following ratio, following, fake followers, number of posts, number of likes received vs number of likes ratio in an attempt to establish the audience quality score of the Instagram account.

 You should find that any real influencers who work at ensuring their audience is genuine, will attain scores of 80 or above.
 Anybody who scores poorly would be of little value to your business, and a potential waste of your investment if you were to pay them to promote your product or service.